 Italy Travel Tips: Technology

 47. Definitely bring your smartphone, but contact your provider to sign up for an international plan that includes talk time, text messages, and data.
 International plans are so good these days that there really is no longer a need to buy an Italian SIM card for a trip of a week or two.
 If you’re going for longer than that, and you have an unlocked phone, you may want to buy an Italian SIM card when you get to Italy.
+Our tips about using cell phones in Italy here.

 48. Wi-fi is not as widespread in Italy as it is in North America, and it’s not as reliable.
 The vast majority of hotels these days have free wi-fi for guests, but sometimes it works and sometimes it goes down or is overloaded.
 Even in 4 and 5 star hotels that advertise wi-fi, expect it to be slow or go down during your stay.
 If you absolutely must have internet during your trip, consider bringing your own MiFi device.